tomBeep/BattleShips/Readme.md

 Tom's BattleShips game.

-First game I've created using my own GUI made with Swing.
+Created entirely by me!
+First game I've created using my own GUI with Swing.
 Is designed to be played by two players using a single computer.

 Run by downloading the jar file and double clicking it.